The

 10 horns of the dragon being the same as the 10

-horns of the leopard beast.
+horns of the sea beast.
 This

 and the 10 horns are obviously credited to the